 Cost: 3 payment options available: View Pricing Details »

 Prerequisites: Open to chiropractors and chiropractic students in their 5th quarter/4th trimester or higher.
-ICPA membership is not required to attend individual seminars.
+ICPA membership is required to attend the Perinatal Care with Included Webster Certification seminar.
+All other seminars do not require membership to attend.

 The ICPA Certification and Diplomate Programs are endorsed and certified by the Academy of Chiropractic Family Practice.